 It’s important to consider the lifespan of the item.
 Try to think of at least three occasions off the top of your head where you’ll wear this.
 If you have trouble thinking of how you’ll style the item, then it’s probably not the right piece for you.

 When you buy items that you truly love and will wear multiple times, that’s when you’ll be on your way to building the closet of your dreams.
+This realization helped me make the switch from fast fashion to slow fashion.
+I was more mindful about the quality and longevity of the item.

 7. Declutter and organize your wardrobe